EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 ## PDDL 🤖

 PDDL stands for Planning Domain Definition Language and it is used to defining a standard encoding language for planning task.
-We use this attempt to plan the action of the robot.
+We use this to plan the robot's actions.

 The planning domain file is defined in the repository (</plansys2_patrol_navigation_example>).
 This file specifies the types, the predicates and the durative actions necessary to make the robot able to accomplish the tasks of navigation to the different waypoints and to identify the marker IDs and localization.